Postsecondary scholarships

 Awards are based on information provided from the applicant and according to the criteria set forth by the donors.
 A re-evaluation of the new information will be made and you will be notified of the decision.

 You must contact Pauahi Foundation (email: scholarships@pauahi.org) as soon as possible if you have decided to change schools.
-Please be prepared to provide the acceptance letter from that school.

 No. If you are unable to utilize the funds for the academic year it is being awarded for, you will forfeit the award and the scholarship will be awarded to the next eligible ranked student.